High School Football Player Dylan Thomas Died From Cardiac Arrest Linked To Head Injury

 Thomas fell in the third quarter during a Sept.
 28 football game.
 The 16-year-old linebacker needed assistance standing but was alert and responsive to questions when he informed trainers he lost feelings in his left leg.

-Thomas’ condition, however, deteriorated about seven minutes after he was brought out the field.
+Thomas’ condition, however, deteriorated about seven minutes after he was brought off the field.
 He died two days later on Sept.
 30 despite hours of surgery, medical tests and other life-saving measures.

-Thomas died amid increasing concern that football poses risk of brain damage and other potentially deadly injuries.
+Thomas died amid increasing concern that football poses risks of brain damage and other potentially deadly injuries.

 In a 2017 research published in the Journal of the American Medical Association, Jesse Mez, from the Boston University School of Medicine, and colleagues studied the brains of 202 football players and found that 177 of them had chronic traumatic encephalopathy, or CTE.
 Only one of the 111 NFL players in the study did not have the degenerative brain disease.